Azure/MachineLearningNotebooks/NBSETUP.md

-# Setting up environment
+# Set up your notebook environment for Azure Machine Learning

----

 To run the notebooks in this repository use one of following options.